Not all moments of motherhood are perfect. Being a mom can be downright hard. Discover how to be a happy mom even in the toughest moments.

 How to be a happy mom

 You were hoping so much for a girl.
-Or maybe you only wanted two kids, not three.
+Or you only wanted two kids, not three.
 Perhaps you weren’t even planning on having kids at all—at least not yet.
 Or your journey to conceive had been a long one, so you feel ungrateful for complaining about the challenges motherhood has brought.

 We don’t give enough weight to the expectations we carry before what eventually befalls us.
-A pregnant mom might have wanted a girl and must now bury her resentment or disappointment of having a boy.
+A pregnant mom might have wanted a girl and feel compelled to bury her resentment or disappointment of having a boy.
 Or the news of a pregnancy might throw you for a loop when you weren’t even trying to have a baby.

-It’s no surprise I was a bit shook up when I learned I was having twins.
-I cried for a week.
-This wasn’t in my “plans,” and I worried about the arrangements, from finances to logistics to child care.
+It’s no surprise I was a bit shook up when I learned I was having twins—I cried for a week.
+This wasn’t in my “plans,” and I worried about our future, from finances to logistics to child care.

-All this from a time when I was supposed to be on cloud nine and love my predicament.
+All this during a time when I was supposed to be on cloud nine and feel grateful for my predicament.

 If you harbored expectations and they weren’t met, give yourself the time to grieve for what isn’t or couldn’t be.
 You’re not a horrible mom for hoping for something else.
 These thoughts need to be addressed and accepted, not brushed under the rug.